fifikim/books-cli/README.md

   - ❓ Wondering how I can store data like most recent search results & current index in the app so I don't have to keep passing multiple params between the Menu class.
   - ❓ Confused about why the GoogleBooks API returns varying # of totalItems when I send identical calls multiple times.
 For example, when user flips through paginated search results, the heading displayed changes from 'Showing 1-5 of 426 results' to 'Showing 6-10 of 377 results'.
 <br><br>

+### Revision - Day Three <a name = "revision - day-three"></a>
+- Goals:
+  - Continue implementing additional features
+  - Clean up new code & look for ways to minimize duplication
+  - Begin testing new features & creating mocks to test API calls

 ## Process: Initial Submission (First Round) <a name = "intial-sub"></a>